 Students are afforded elective time during their clerkship training.
 With the approval and counseling of the Office of Clinical Affairs, students may pursue areas of special interest to complement the required core and selective services.
+International elective clerkships are available, with approval of the Office of Clinical Affairs.
 Students are encouraged to explore a wide range of options with an emphasis on the broad preparation of the general practice physician.
 Students are urged to pursue a course which will not narrow their career path but provide for a wider appreciation of the diversity of medicine.
 Specific specialty tracking during clerkships is not in keeping with the mission of UNECOM.
 This general preparation will provide a firm foundation for entry to internship and residency level training.